 - Take care when passing cyclists on the open road.
 Slow down and, ideally, leave at least 1.5 metres of space between you and the cyclist.

 - Check rear-view mirrors and look over your shoulder before you open a car door at the roadside.

 - Slow down and be alert when visibility is reduced.
 Cyclists are often hard to see, and are even more so in the rain or in low-light conditions.

-The Bike Wise website (external link) has more safety tips for motorists and cyclists.
+Check out our Cycle safety webpage which has more safety tips for motorists and cyclists.

-Check out our share the road advertising
+Check out our Share the road advertising.